 Instruction to TGbe Editor: Update 11be D2.1.1 P691L49 as shown below:

-For a non-OFDMA transmission to a single user (in the U-SIG field, the UL/DL field is set to either 0 or 1, the PPDU Type And Compression Mode field is set to 1, and the EHT-SIG MCS field and the Number of EHT-SIG Symbols field are not set to 0 at the same time), and a DL non-OFDMA transmission to multiple users (in the U-SIG field, the UL/DL field is set to 0, and the PPDU Type And Compression Mode field is set to 2), the number of user fields is indicated by the Number Of Non-OFDMA Users subfield.
+For an EHT SU transmission (in the U-SIG field, the UL/DL field is set to either 0 or 1, the PPDU Type And Compression Mode field is set to 1, and the EHT-SIG MCS field and the Number of EHT-SIG Symbols field are not set to 0 at the same time), and a DL non-OFDMA transmission to multiple users (in the U-SIG field, the UL/DL field is set to 0, and the PPDU Type And Compression Mode field is set to 2), the number of user fields is indicated by the Number Of Non-OFDMA Users subfield.
 The Common field of the EHT-SIG content channel is encoded together with the first User field in the same content channel.
 This common encoding block contains a CRC and a Tail.
-The content of the common encoding block in the EHT-SIG field for a non-OFDMA transmission to a single user and multiple users is defined in Table 36-38.
+The content of the common encoding block in the EHT-SIG field for an EHT SU transmission and non-OFDMA transmission to multiple users is defined in Table 36-38.

 Instruction to TGbe Editor: Update 11be D2.1.1 P692L6 as shown below:

-Table 36-38—The common encoding block in an EHT-SIG field for non-OFDMA transmission to a single user and multiple users
+Table 36-38—The common encoding block in an EHT-SIG field for an EHT SU transmission and non-OFDMA transmission to multiple users